chacehoo/maomao_web/content/post/post_1.md

 ---
-title: New paper published in *Renewable and Sustainable Energy Reviews*!
+title: Aug 2020 | A new paper is published in *Renewable and Sustainable Energy Reviews*!
 summary: Our recent review article entitled "**Neighborhood-level Coordination and Negotiation Techniques for Managing Demand-side Flexibility in Residential Microgrids**" was published in *Renewable and Sustainable Energy Reviews*.
 Glad to see my last piece of work at PolyU coming out.
 date: 2020-08-25